wieluk/psychopy_linux_installer/README.md

 - CentOS 9

 Additional distributions may be tested and supported in the future.
-All tests are done in Virtual Machines only.
+All tests are done on Virtual Machines only.

 ## Info